Deborah Servitto: Judicial career

 Bailey v.
-Eminem
+Mathers

-As a circuit court judge, Servitto presided over a case in which DeAngelo Bailey sued Eminem over allegedly defamatory lines in the song "Brain Damage" from the 1999 album, The Slim Shady LP that said "I was harassed daily by this fat kid named D'Angelo Bailey.
+As a circuit court judge, Servitto presided over a case in which DeAngelo Bailey sued Eminem (real name Marshall Mathers) over allegedly defamatory lines in the song "Brain Damage" from the 1999 album, The Slim Shady LP that said "I was harassed daily by this fat kid named D'Angelo Bailey.
 An eighth-grader who acted obnoxious, cause his father boxes.
 So every day he'd shove me in the lockers."

 Servitto's October 17, 2003 opinion dismissing the case became well known because part of the decision is written in rap-like verse.
 Servitto's rhyme included the lines: "Mr. Bailey complains that his rap is trash / So he's seeking compensation in the form of cash / Bailey thinks he's entitled to some monetary gain / Because Eminem used his name in vain" and "the lyrics are stories no-one would take as fact / They're an exaggeration of a childish act / It is therefore this court's ultimate position / That Eminem is entitled to summary disposition."